PS2Sanctuary/Sanctuary.Census/README.md

 - Compatible with the official Census' event stream.
 - Valid event names: `WorldPopulationUpdate`, `MapStateUpdate`.
 - Events are mirrored as collections without the `Update` suffix, e.g. https://census.lithafalcon.cc/get/ps2/map_state.
+- Append the `c:censusJSON=false` query parameter to the websocket endpoint (i.e. `wss://census.lithafalcon.cc/streaming?c:censusJSON=false`)
+to disable Census JSON (where all tokens are rendered as strings).

 > [!TIP]
 > Please read the [differences to Census](docs/differences-to-census.md) documentation to get an overview of any